-Figure 2.5 shows spline with particularly poor extensionality, the circle spline (described in more detail in Section 4.11).
+Figure 2.5 shows a spline with particularly poor extensionality, the circle spline (described in more detail in Section 4.10).
 Adding the point in the center changes the tangent radically at that point, introducing new inflection points, and clearly degrading the overall quality.
+In this case, the problem arises because the tangents are derived from a local window; when three consecutive control points are co-linear, that line determines the tangent of the middle one even when it is not ideal given the global shape.